-Assessments
+7. Assessments

 As part of the statutory assessment process, which may lead to an EHCP the council receives written reports from a range of professionals, such as a school, educational psychologist and medical or clinical professionals.
-When an application for travel support is received the local authority will consider the information contained in these reports to determine whether pupils meet the SEND Travel / Personal Travel Budget eligibility criteria.
+When an application for travel support is received, if they are available the local authority will consider the information contained in these reports to determine whether pupils meet the SEND Travel / Personal Travel Budget eligibility criteria.